-- (3) If the amount overcharged is less than the overcharge threshold, the retailer must: - (a) credit that amount to the next bill; or - (b) if the small customer has ceased to obtain customer retail services from the retailer, use its best endeavours to refund that amount within 10 business days. - (4) No interest is payable on an amount overcharged. - (5) If the small customer was overcharged as a result of the customer's unlawful act or omission, the retailer is only required to repay, credit or refund the customer the amount the customer was overcharged in the 12 months before the error was discovered. - (6) The overcharge threshold is \$50 or such other amount as the Commission determines under subclause (7). - (7) The Commission may from time to time determine a new overcharge threshold after consultation with retailers and other relevant stakeholders. - (8) The Commission must publish the current overcharge threshold on its website.
+(3) If the amount overcharged is less than the overcharge threshold, the retailer must:

+- (a) credit that amount to the next bill; or - (b) if the small customer has ceased to obtain customer retail services from the retailer, use its best endeavours to refund that amount within 10 business days. - (4) No interest is payable on an amount overcharged. - (5) If the small customer was overcharged as a result of the customer 's unlawful act or omission, the retailer is only required to repay, credit or refund the customer the amount the customer was overcharged in the 12 months before the error was discovered. - (6) The overcharge threshold is \$50 or such other amount as the Commission determines under subclause (7). - (7) The Commission may from time to time determine a new overcharge threshold after consultation with retailers and other relevant stakeholders. - (8) The Commission must publish the current overcharge threshold on its website. - (9) Application of this clause to standard retail contracts

-32 Payment methods (SRC and MRC)
+3132 Payment methods for retailers (SRC and MRC)

 - (1) A retailer must accept payment for a bill by a small customer in any of the following ways:

 - (a) in person;

 - (b) by telephone;

 - (c) by mail;

 - (d) by direct debit;

 - (e) by electronic funds transfer.

 - (2) A small customer:

 - (a) applying for or on a standard retail contract; or

 - (b) on a market retail contract;

-may request the retailer to permit payment by using Centrepay as a payment option and, subject to clause 74, the retailer may elect to permit this option.

-- (3) Where a direct debit arrangement is to be entered into between a retailer and a small customer: - (a) the retailer and the small customer must agree the amount, initial date and frequency of the direct debits; and - (b) the explicit informed consent of the small customer is required for entering into the arrangement. - (4) Where a direct debit arrangement is entered into between a retailer and a small customer, the retailer must: - (a) notify the small customer in writing that if the customer requests the retailer to cease to rely on the arrangement, the retailer will no longer rely on the direct debit authority; and - (b) terminate the arrangement on being requested by the customer to do so; and - (c) if a last resort event occurs in respect of the retailer, the retailer must immediately cancel the direct debit arrangement and notify both the customer and the financial institution of the cancellation. - (5) A retailer must accept payments by a small customer for a bill in advance.
+- may request the retailer to permit payment by using Centrepay as a payment option and, subject to clause 94, the retailer may elect to permit this option. - (3) Where a direct debit arrangement is to be entered into between a retailer and a small customer: - (a) the retailer and the small customer must agree the amount, initial date and frequency of the direct debits; and - (b) the explicit informed consent of the small customer is required for entering into the arrangement. - (4) Where a direct debit arrangement is entered into between a retailer and a small customer, the retailer must: - (a) notify the small customer in writing that if the customer requests the retailer to cease to rely on the arrangement, the retailer will no longer rely on the direct debit authority; and - (b) terminate the arrangement on being requested by the customer to do so; and - (c) if a last resort event occurs in respect of the retailer, the retailer must immediately cancel the direct debit arrangement and notify both the customer and the financial institution of the cancellation. - (5) A retailer must accept payments by a small customer for a bill in advance. - (6) Application of this clause to standard retail contracts